 • Collaboration with Influencers: Brands collaborate with social media influencers who have a significant following and align with their products or services.
 Influencers create content featuring the brand and share it with their audience.
 For instance, Zara might partner with a popular fashion influencer to showcase its latest collection.

 • Influencer-Generated Content: Influencers often create high-quality content that the brand can repurpose.
 For example, a beauty brand may partner with a makeup artist influencer who creates tutorials and reviews using the brand’s products.
-The brand can then use this content on their own platforms.
+The brand can then use this content on its platforms.

 3. Online Reviews and Comments: